ybarnatan/weather-pred-ridge/README.md

 💻 Stack

-For this project, I used Python (library: sklearn)
+For this project, I used Python, Scikit-learn, Jupyter notebook, Pandas